Murder and Retribution in Kentucky, July 1864

 The Thompson and Powell Incident

-The 1887 history relates that both Thompson and Powell were Catholics, and that Powell requested to be able to meet with Miss Mary Henderson, a local Catholic friend.
-John Pernet, another resident, rushed across the river to Evansville, Indiana for a priest to administer final sacraments to the doomed young men.
+The 1887 history relates that Thompson and Powell, both Catholics, requested to be able to meet with Miss Mary Henderson, a local Catholic friend.
+John Pernet, another Catholic resident, rushed across the river to Evansville, Indiana for a priest to administer final sacraments.
 “One of them (John P. Powell, aged 23) bore up like a man of nerve but the younger (Wm.
 Thompson, aged 19) shed many tears over the near approach of death, both consistently contending that they were no robbers or marauders but regularly sworn Confederate soldiers.”

 The bound and blindfolded men were marched to the riverbank.
 “Two platoons of detailed men stood apart in the street, with fixed bayonets and loaded muskets. facing a fence which skirted the pavement, not over fifteen paces distant.
 Two chairs about a yard apart stood against the fence.
 Powell still was firm and undismayed, but Thompson bewailed his hard fate….
 It was a horrible spectacle to those who stood near, and Lt.
 Headington averred that it was the most unpleasant duty he ever had to perform.
 Our citizens universally strenuously opposed this execution in our midst of men who had not participated in any outrage in our city.”